uxweb/sweet-alert/readme.md

     alert('Hello World!')->persistent("Close this");
 ```

 Finally, to display the alert in the browser, you may use (or modify) the view that is included with this package.
-Simply append it to your layout view:
+Simply include it to your layout view:

 ```html
 <!DOCTYPE html>